Samwisee/Zendesk-Coding-Project-2021/README.md

 This project was intially built on [deno.js](https://deno.land/) but I ran into a server issue with deno that I could not resolve, so I switched to a vanilla node application with Express.js for routing, Axios for API interactions, and Jest.js for testing.
 While Typescript is an awesome feature, it was not necessary for a project of this scope.
 Furthermore it was easy enough to work around the top level promise issue by wrapping async functions.

-The simple data structure of the tickets is perfect for a single-page application (SPA), which allows the front end to render quickly and reduces the API calls to one per session.
+The simple data structure of the tickets is perfect for a single-page application (SPA).
+A single page application allows the front end to render quickly and reduces the API calls to one per session.
+This approach works well for the small number of tickets requested from the server; however this approach may cause performance issues for large requests.
+This topic is further investigated in the "Limitations" section.

 This application uses the model, view, controller (MVC) approach applied to a single page application.
 ```